wandb/docs/docs/guides/launch/agent.md

 ### Builders

 The `builder` key is used to configure the container builder that the agent will use to build container images.
-If the agent does not require access to a container builder, this key should be omitted.
+The `builder` key is not required and if omitted, the agent will use Docker to build images locally.

 <Tabs
   defaultValue="docker"